top of page

 Majors Softball

 Majors has pre-season practices, Skills and Drills, access to Pitchers Clinics with a professional coach, season practices, and more.
 There are 12 games scheduled, and a season-end tournament with D6 North.
-If there are more than 2 teams, we will have a Falmouth playoff!

 Majors Softball rules are not modified or phased in any way.
 We play straight from the Little League Majors softball rules.